 Skin Cancer Reconstruction

-Who should undergo skin cancer removal?
+Who can have skin cancer reconstruction?

-Plastic surgeons often mention the A-B-C-D-E method for identifying skin cancer.
+Physicians often mention the A-B-C-D-E method for identifying skin cancer.
 If you see any of the following mole irregularities, you should have them examined by a healthcare professional:

 - Border irregularity

 How does skin cancer reconstruction work?

 Skin cancer reconstructive surgery can be performed 1 of 2 ways: At the time of skin cancer surgery, or after skin cancer surgery.